psyked/bootstrapvalidator/README.md

     // The field name
     // It is value of the name attribute
     <fieldName>: {
-        // The default error message for this field
+        message: ...,       // The default error message for this field
-        message: ...,
+        enabled: true,      // Can be true of false

         // Array of validators
         validators: {